iremkapucuoglu/p4b-website/content/de/posts/2019-02-28-other-post.md

 New South Wales – Maoneng Australia (Maoneng), John Laing (JL) and Decmil (ASX: DCG) hosted the ceremony on-site in Balranald, NSW with Morris Zhou, Ray Davy, Scott Criddle and Duncan Jewell initiating the public sod-turning for the solar farm.

-The event was graced by a ‘Welcome to Country’ from the Muthi Muthi Nation Traditional Landowner Representative – Mary Pappin Senior, together with the Infrastructure Development Director of Balranald Shire Council Ray Davy.
+The event was graced by a ‘Welcome to Country’ german from the Muthi Muthi Nation Traditional Landowner Representative – Mary Pappin Senior, together with the Infrastructure Development Director of Balranald Shire Council Ray Davy.

 ![](images/news/3.jpg)